 Cut your fabric to the right size for the chair – leave a few inches on all sides.
 Lay out the new fabric (iron it first, please!) and plop the seat on top of it.

 Enlist your handsome husband (or wonderful wife, or fantastic friend) to help, because this is a two-person job.
-I mean, you can do it alone if you want.
-It’s just easier with someone else.
+I mean, you can do it alone if you want, but it’s much easier with someone else.

 Pull the fabric tight on one side.
 Staple.